OBF/obf-docs/OBF Bylaws.md

 1. Any individual, business or organization having an interest in the objectives of the OBF shall be eligible to apply for membership.
 2. The OBF shall have 2 (two) classes of membership.
 All members in good standing are voting members.
 Members are in good standing if they meet the membership eligibility requirements and paid their current and past due membership dues in full.
     a.
-Individual Membership – refers to individuals who are developers or users of one or more projects under the umbrella of the OBF.
+Individual Membership - refers to individuals who are developers or users of one or more projects under the umbrella of the OBF.
     b.
-Business Membership – refers to individuals who are the designated representative of a business that has an interest in the OBF’s objectives.
+Business Membership - refers to individuals who are the designated representative of a business that has an interest in the OBF's objectives.
 3. No person shall hold more than one membership in the OBF.
 4. An individual, business, or organization shall have been a member of the OBF for at least 30 (thirty) days before becoming eligible to vote.
 5. Dues.